Shopify/hydrogen-v1/packages/hydrogen-ui/README.md

 GraphQL autocompletion and validation will now work in `.graphql` files or in [`gql`](https://github.com/apollographql/graphql-tag) template literals!

+If you are having troubles getting it to work, try restarting the GraphQL server in your IDE.
+For example, in VSCode you can open the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette), type `graphql`, and select the option that says `VSCode GraphQL: Manual Restart`.

 ## Storefront Client

 To make it easier to query the Storefront API, Hydrogen-UI exposes a helper function called `createStorefrontClient()`.
 The client can take in either the [delegate access token](https://shopify.dev/api/storefront#authentication) as `privateStorefrontToken` - which is ideal for server-side requests to the Storefront API - or take in `publicAccessToken`.
 For example: